perezjoan/UVLM/README.md

 3. **Run Block 1**: Select a model from the dropdown, choose a precision mode (4-bit recommended), and click "Load model"

-4. **Run Block 2**: Define your analysis tasks using the prompt builder form — specify column names, prompts, task types, and optionally enable consensus or advanced reasoning
+4. **Run Block 2**: Define your analysis tasks using the prompt builder form — specify column names, prompts, task types, and optionally enable consensus validation.
+Adjust the max-token slider (up to 1,500) if your prompts require longer outputs.

 5. **Run Block 3**: Point to an image folder on Google Drive and execute — results are saved as CSV